CSIS-iLab/js-viz/tnt-russia-btg-map/map/README.md

 It’s powered by a single `index.html` file and a single JavaScript file.
 The easiest option is to fire up [the Live Server extension in VS Code](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 # How to add new icons

+To add new icons, update both the [Google Sheet](https://docs.google.com/spreadsheets/d/1N9CReVCcffwbqt_mskZCugSGN9oVOZDwIEgGcFaU65k/edit#gid=1679214547) and the `/images` directory.

+In the "Options" tab of the Google Sheet, the "Type/Symbol" name should match the name of the svg inside the `/images` directory.

 Add the `.svg` for the new icon to the `/images` directory.
 In `/js/markers.json`, add the name of the icon from the Carto dataset (or the Google Sheet that feeds it) as a key.
 For that key’s value, add the path to the related `.svg` you just added.